 The College of Westchester is committed to helping you explore the many ways to make college affordable.
 Our knowledgeable financial assistance counselors are available to meet with you to explain the financial aid process and describe the various programs available to finance your education.
 Federal and state government financial aid is available if you qualify, plus CW offers an annual variety of scholarships, grants and payment plans.

-Whether you're taking Day, Evening, Saturday or Online classes, The College of Westchester's 2015 tuition is $745 per credit.
+Whether you are taking Day, Evening, or Online classes, The College of Westchester’s 2023-24 tuition is $860 per credit.
 Total credits required for graduation vary by program.
 See Academic Programs or College Catalog for additional information.
 The chart below provides some guidance on likely charges per semester/term for students taking various credit loads.

 A minimum of 12 credits per semester or 6 credits per term is required for full-time enrollment.

 *Other fees may apply based on program requirements.
 The cost of books are additional.
-For further program cost information, click here.
+For further program cost information refer to the College Catalog.

 The College's Net Price Calculator provides an approximation of first-year, full-time student college expenses.
 Estimated housing, transportation and other school related expense are included in the net price.
 This is not an official application for financial aid and the results provided here should only be considered an estimate.